-The only one we had was Daryl’s golf club membership which we chose to continue because he was still actively using it and while saving for our travels was a priority so was having a life in the meantime.
+The only one we had was Daryl’s golf club membership.
+We chose to keep this membership because he was still actively using it and while saving for our travels was a priority, so was having a life in the meantime.

 Reduce Your Food Bill